 - What are Riverdale Temple services like?

-Our participatory Shabbat Morning services – in addition to our customary blend of music and prayer – center upon the reading of the Torah and Haftarah, which is followed by a stimulating interactive discussion.
+Our Shabbat Morning services feature participatory singing and prayer, and center around the reading of the Torah and Haftarah, followed by a stimulating, interactive discussion.

-- What programs do you have for kids?
+- What programs do you have for young children?

-- How long has Riverdale Temple been around?
+- How long has Riverdale Temple been in existence?

-We are the first Reform congregation in Riverdale and we remain the only local Reform congregation affiliated with the Union for Reform Judaism.
+We were the first Reform congregation in the Bronx, and we remain the only congregation in Riverdale affiliated with the Union for Reform Judaism.
 We were founded in 1947 and our current building was dedicated in September, 1954.

 - What about parking?

-To find out more about Riverdale Temple life, please note that Rabbi Gardner is available to meet with prospective congregants.
+To learn more about Riverdale Temple life, please contact Rabbi Gardner who is available to meet with prospective congregants.
 To arrange an appointment, please write to him at email@example.com.